Scheduling, Location, and Hours of Operation

 Red areas on the map indicate higher rates than expected and blue areas indicate lower rates than expected, given the regional rate.
 Areas without color exhibit rates close to the regional rate.

-Data was obtained from the American Cancer Society (ACS) 2012-2016 estimates and EJScreen: Environmental Justice Screening and Mapping Tool maintained by the Environmental Protection Agency.
+Data were obtained from the American Cancer Society (ACS) 2012-2016 estimates and a mapping tool developed by the Environmental Protection Agency.